domvwt/esparto/README.md

 **esparto** is a Python package for building shareable reports with content from popular data analysis libraries.
-With just a few lines of code, **esparto** turns DataFrames, plots, and markdown into an interactive HTML document or PDF.
+With just a few lines of code, **esparto** turns DataFrames, plots, and Markdown into an interactive HTML page or PDF.

 Documents produced by **esparto** are completely portable - no backend server is required - and entirely customisable using CSS and Jinja templating.
-All content dependencies are declared inline or loaded via a CDN, meaning your reports can be shared by email, hosted on a standard http server, or made available as static pages on cloud storage as-is.
+All content dependencies are declared inline or loaded via a CDN, meaning your reports can be shared by email, hosted on a standard http server, or made available as static pages as-is.

 ## Basic Usage